Population transfer in the Soviet Union: World War II, 1941–1945

 During World War II, particularly in 1943–44, the Soviet government conducted a series of deportations.
 Some 1.9 million people were deported to Siberia and the Central Asian republics.
-Out of approximately 183,000 Crimean Tatars, 20,000 or 10% of the entire population served in German battalions.
+According to the Soviets, of approximately 183,000 Crimean Tatars, 20,000 or 10% of the entire population served in German battalions, though the figure in question is derived from a single SS report on how many individuals were expected to be willing to collaborate and is contradicted by official statistical records, which suggest the number was actually around 3,000, with only 800 being volunteers.
 Consequently, Tatars too were transferred en masse by the Soviets after the war.
 Vyacheslav Molotov justified this decision saying "The fact is that during the war we received reports about mass treason.
 Battalions of Caucasians opposed us at the fronts and attacked us from the rear.
 It was a matter of life and death; there was no time to investigate the details.
 Of course innocents suffered.
 But I hold that given the circumstances, we acted correctly."
 Historian Ian Grey writes "Towards the Moslem peoples, the Germans pursued a benign, almost paternalistic policy.
 The Karachai, Balkars, Ingush, Chechen, Kalmucks, and Tatars of the Crimea all displayed pro-German sympathies in some degree.
 It was only the hurried withdrawal of the Germans from the Caucasus after the battle of Stalingrad that prevented their organizing the Moslem people for effective anti-Soviet action.
 The Germans boasted loudly, however, that they had left a strong "fifth column" behind them in the Caucasus."